petrakol/blockxpand-icp/README.md

   asynchronous file I/O on native builds (embedded on Wasm builds via the correct relative path) and exported via the `pools_graphql` endpoint.
 A timer schedules a nightly refresh on both targets; override the path on native builds via `POOLS_FILE`.
+A file watcher reloads changes automatically and logs the path.
-For Wasm builds the file is embedded using a compile-time absolute path
+  Duplicate watchers are ignored.
+On Wasm builds the file is embedded at compile time using an absolute path.
 - Optional **reward claiming** via `claim_all_rewards` behind the `claim` feature flag
-- Calls to `claim_all_rewards` verify the caller matches the principal and can optionally allow trusted wallets via the `CLAIM_WALLETS` environment variable
+- Calls to `claim_all_rewards` verify the caller matches the principal and can optionally allow trusted wallets via the `CLAIM_WALLETS` environment variable.
+  Anonymous principals are rejected and claims are serialized per user with an expiring mutex.
+Claim calls time out after 10 seconds per adapter and principals listed in `CLAIM_DENYLIST` are rejected outright
 - All DEX adapters now fetch **concurrently** via `join_all` for minimal latency
 - The `get_holdings` query runs ledger, neuron, and DEX fetchers concurrently for the quickest possible response